lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ----------
 ## Comparison of profiles

-The adequacy level of an specimen to a requested profile is measured using a weighted version of the Euclidean distance formula for *n* dimensions:
+The adequacy level of an specimen to a requested profile is measured using a weighted version of the Euclidean distance formula:

 <img src="formulae/euclidean_distance.svg" width="255">